 Different styles of beer

-Most types of beer or styles can be divided into three categories of colour, bitterness and gravity.
+Most beer styles can be divided into three categories of colour, bitterness and gravity.

 As mentioned above, beers can come in colours of light golden, dark brown, red and much more.
 Depending on the tone of the beverage, a true beer connoisseur can differentiate between a medium-bodied beer and a full-bodied or a light beer.